BMVBS 2026

 Dr. Régis Joulia is a Wellcome Trust funded Group Leader at the National Heart & Lung Institute (NHLI) since January 2024.
 His lab is exploring how im...

-Associate Professor at Department of Inflammation and Ageing, University of Birmingham
+Medical Research Council Career Development Award Research Fellow at Department of Inflammation and Ageing, University of Birmingham

 Dr Loic Rolas